fuzzygroup/wayfarer/howto/CONFIGURATION.md

 Whether URIs may be visited twice.

-__NOTE:__ Allowing circulation can cause your Jobs to not terminate.
+__NOTE:__ Allowing circulation might cause your jobs to not terminate.

 --